far2asian/boinctui-extended/README.md

 ## Configuration
 After starting the application you can do a few things:
 - Connect to an account manager in the project menu
+- Attach to projects manually
-- Add other boinc hosts to control
+- Add other BOINC hosts to control
 - Configure displayed columns and sort order
 - Configure BOINC network and run modes